nickjackolaisen/BusinessInitiaitive/_posts/corporations/2023-08-14-corporate_wellness_programs.md

 ### 1. On-site fitness classes or gym memberships:

-Employers can [offer on-site fitness classes or gym memberships](https://www.verywellfit.com/should-your-company-offer-on-site-fitness-classes-1231443) to encourage physical activity and improve overall health.
+Employers can <a href="https://www.verywellfit.com/should-your-company-offer-on-site-fitness-classes-1231443" target="_blank">offer on-site fitness classes or gym memberships</a> to encourage physical activity and improve overall health.

 ### 2. Healthy eating programs and nutrition counseling:

-Employers can p[rovide healthy eating programs and nutrition counseling](https://www.eatright.org/health/wellness/preventing-illness/healthy-eating-on-the-job) to help employees make better food choices and improve their overall health.
+Employers can <a href="https://www.eatright.org/health/wellness/preventing-illness/healthy-eating-on-the-job" target="_blank">provide healthy eating programs and nutrition counseling</a> to help employees make better food choices and improve their overall health.

 ### 3. Mental health support and stress reduction workshops:

-Employers can [offer mental health support and stress reduction workshops](https://www.mentalhealthamerica.net/workplace-mental-health) to help employees manage stress and improve their mental health.
+Employers can <a href="https://www.mentalhealthamerica.net/workplace-mental-health" target="_blank">offer mental health support and stress reduction workshops</a> to help employees manage stress and improve their mental health.

 ### 4. Smoking cessation programs:

-Employers can [provide smoking cessation programs](https://www.cdc.gov/tobacco/data_statistics/sgr/2000/complete_report/index.htm) to help employees quit smoking and improve their overall health.
+Employers can <a href="https://www.cdc.gov/tobacco/data_statistics/sgr/2000/complete_report/index.htm" target="_blank">provide smoking cessation programs</a> to help employees quit smoking and improve their overall health.

 ### 5. Health screenings and preventative care services:

-Employers can [offer health screenings and preventative care services](https://www.cdc.gov/workplacehealthpromotion/tools-resources/workplace-health/healthcare-services/index.html) to help employees identify health issues early and prevent future health problems.
+Employers can <a href="https://www.cdc.gov/workplacehealthpromotion/tools-resources/workplace-health/healthcare-services/index.html" target="_blank">offer health screenings and preventative care services</a> to help employees identify health issues early and prevent future health problems.

 ### 6. Financial wellness programs and resources:

-Employers can [provide financial wellness programs](https://www.forbes.com/sites/forbeshumanresourcescouncil/2018/07/18/why-financial-wellness-programs-are-the-next-big-thing-in-employee-benefits/?sh=4b4c6d3e6a6a) and resources to help employees manage their finances and reduce financial stress.
+Employers can <a href="https://www.forbes.com/sites/forbeshumanresourcescouncil/2018/07/18/why-financial-wellness-programs-are-the-next-big-thing-in-employee-benefits/?sh=4b4c6d3e6a6a" target="_blank">provide financial wellness programs</a> and resources to help employees manage their finances and reduce financial stress.

 ### 7. Meditation and mindfulness sessions:

-Employers can [offer meditation and mindfulness sessions](https://www.mayoclinic.org/tests-procedures/meditation/in-depth/meditation/art-20045858) to help employees manage stress and improve their mental health.
+Employers can <a href="https://www.mayoclinic.org/tests-procedures/meditation/in-depth/meditation/art-20045858" target="_blank">offer meditation and mindfulness sessions</a> to help employees manage stress and improve their mental health.

 ### 8. Ergonomic assessments and equipment for employees:

-Employers can [provide ergonomic assessments and equipment](https://www.osha.gov/ergonomics) to help employees work comfortably and reduce the risk of injury.
+Employers can <a href="https://www.osha.gov/ergonomics" target="_blank">provide ergonomic assessments and equipment</a> to help employees work comfortably and reduce the risk of injury.

 ### 9. Walking or standing workstations:

-Employers can [offer walking or standing workstations](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5946175/) to help employees stay active and reduce the negative effects of sitting for long periods.
+Employers can <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5946175/" target="_blank">offer walking or standing workstations</a> to help employees stay active and reduce the negative effects of sitting for long periods.

 ### 10. Health coaching and disease management programs:

-Employers can [provide health coaching and disease management programs](https://www.cdc.gov/workplacehealthpromotion/tools-resources/workplace-health/chronic-disease/index.html) to help employees manage chronic conditions and improve their overall health.
+Employers can <a href="https://www.cdc.gov/workplacehealthpromotion/tools-resources/workplace-health/chronic-disease/index.html" target="_blank">provide health coaching and disease management programs</a> to help employees manage chronic conditions and improve their overall health.

 ### 11. Employee assistance programs for mental health support:

-Employers can [offer employee assistance programs](https://www.shrm.org/resourcesandtools/hr-topics/benefits/pages/employee-assistance-programs.aspx) to provide confidential mental health support and resources to employees.
+Employers can <a href="https://www.shrm.org/resourcesandtools/hr-topics/benefits/pages/employee-assistance-programs.aspx" target="_blank">offer employee assistance programs</a> to provide confidential mental health support and resources to employees.

 ### 12. Health challenges or competitions to encourage healthy habits:

-Employers can [create health challenges or competitions](https://www.wellsteps.com/blog/2019/02/19/employee-health-challenges/) to encourage employees to adopt healthy habits and improve their overall health.
+Employers can <a href="https://www.wellsteps.com/blog/2019/02/19/employee-health-challenges/" target="_blank">create health challenges or competitions</a> to encourage employees to adopt healthy habits and improve their overall health.

 ### 13. Flexible work arrangements, such as telecommuting or compressed workweeks, to reduce stress and improve work-life balance:

-Employers can [offer flexible work arrangements](https://www.shrm.org/resourcesandtools/tools-and-samples/hr-forms/pages/telecommuting-policy-sample.aspx) to help employees manage their work-life balance and reduce stress.
+Employers can <a href="https://www.shrm.org/resourcesandtools/tools-and-samples/hr-forms/pages/telecommuting-policy-sample.aspx" target="_blank">offer flexible work arrangements</a> to help employees manage their work-life balance and reduce stress.

 ### 14. Peer support groups for mental health and chronic illness management:

-Employers can encourage the [formation of peer support groups](https://www.nami.org/Find-Support/NAMI-Programs/NAMI-Connection) to provide employees with a safe space to discuss their mental health or chronic illness management strategies, share experiences, and offer mutual emotional support.
+Employers can encourage the <a href="https://www.nami.org/Find-Support/NAMI-Programs/NAMI-Connection" target="_blank">formation of peer support groups</a> to provide employees with a safe space to discuss their mental health or chronic illness management strategies, share experiences, and offer mutual emotional support.

 ### 15. Ergonomic training sessions:

-Employers can [conduct ergonomic training sessions](https://www.osha.gov/ergonomics) to educate employees on how to adjust their workstations, maintain proper posture while sitting or standing, and avoid repetitive strain injuries.
+Employers can <a href="https://www.osha.gov/ergonomics" target="_blank">conduct ergonomic training sessions</a> to educate employees on how to adjust their workstations, maintain proper posture while sitting or standing, and avoid repetitive strain injuries.

 ### 16. Healthy snack options in the workplace:

-Employers can [stock healthy snack options in break rooms or vending machines](https://www.cdc.gov/obesity/downloads/Workplace-Health-Programs-Infographic.pdf) to encourage healthy eating habits among employees.
+Employers can <a href="https://www.cdc.gov/obesity/downloads/Workplace-Health-Programs-Infographic.pdf" target="_blank">stock healthy snack options in break rooms or vending machines</a> to encourage healthy eating habits among employees.

 ### 17. Outdoor walking trails or meditation gardens:

-Employers can [create outdoor walking trails or meditation gardens](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5580558/) on their premises to provide employees with a peaceful environment to unwind and de-stress during breaks.
+Employers can <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5580558/" target="_blank">create outdoor walking trails or meditation gardens</a> on their premises to provide employees with a peaceful environment to unwind and de-stress during breaks.

 ### 18. Annual health fairs:

-Employers can [organize annual health fairs](https://www.cdc.gov/workplacehealthpromotion/tools-resources/workplace-health/health-fairs/index.html) where employees can receive free health screenings such as blood pressure checks, cholesterol tests, and flu shots.
+Employers can <a href="https://www.cdc.gov/workplacehealthpromotion/tools-resources/workplace-health/health-fairs/index.html" target="_blank">organize annual health fairs</a> where employees can receive free health screenings such as blood pressure checks, cholesterol tests, and flu shots.

 ### 19. Financial incentives for participating in wellness programs:

-Employers can [offer financial incentives](https://www.hhs.gov/fitness/programs-and-awards/index.html) such as gift cards or reduced insurance premiums for employees who participate in company wellness programs regularly.
+Employers can <a href="https://www.hhs.gov/fitness/programs-and-awards/index.html" target="_blank">offer financial incentives</a> such as gift cards or reduced insurance premiums for employees who participate in company wellness programs regularly.

 ### 20. Virtual fitness classes:

-Employers can [offer virtual fitness classes](https://www.acefitness.org/education-and-resources/professional/expert-articles/7538/7-benefits-of-offering-virtual-fitness-classes/) such as yoga, Pilates, or cardio workouts that employees can attend from anywhere at any time.
+Employers can <a href="https://www.acefitness.org/education-and-resources/professional/expert-articles/7538/7-benefits-of-offering-virtual-fitness-classes/" target="_blank">offer virtual fitness classes</a> such as yoga, Pilates, or cardio workouts that employees can attend from anywhere at any time.

 ### 21. On-site massage therapy sessions:

-Employers can [bring in licensed massage therapists](https://www.amtamassage.org/advocacy/state-regulations/workplace-wellness.html) periodically to provide on-site massage therapy sessions for employees as a way of reducing stress and promoting relaxation.
+Employers can <a href="https://www.amtamassage.org/advocacy/state-regulations/workplace-wellness.html" target="_blank">bring in licensed massage therapists</a> periodically to provide on-site massage therapy sessions for employees as a way of reducing stress and promoting relaxation.

 ### 22. Workplace-sponsored sports teams:

-Employers can [sponsor sports teams](https://www.forbes.com/sites/alankohll/2019/08/20/the-business-case-for-employee-wellness-programs/?sh=7b8b9e6a5e3c) such as softball leagues or running groups that allow employees to engage in physical activity while building camaraderie with coworkers outside of work hours.
+Employers can <a href="https://www.forbes.com/sites/alankohll/2019/08/20/the-business-case-for-employee-wellness-programs/?sh=7b8b9e6a5e3c" target="_blank">sponsor sports teams</a> such as softball leagues or running groups that allow employees to engage in physical activity while building camaraderie with coworkers outside of work hours.
 <a id="benefits">

 ### 23. Online wellness resources and tools:

-Employers can [provide access to online wellness resources and tools](https://www.cdc.gov/workplacehealthpromotion/tools-resources/workplace-health/mental-health/index.html) such as stress management guides, nutrition advice, exercise plans, and mental health self-assessments to encourage healthy habits among employees.
+Employers can <a href="https://www.cdc.gov/workplacehealthpromotion/tools-resources/workplace-health/mental-health/index.html" target="_blank">provide access to online wellness resources and tools</a> such as stress management guides, nutrition advice, exercise plans, and mental health self-assessments to encourage healthy habits among employees.

 ## The Benefits of Workplace Wellness Initiatives